Download EWG's Healthy Living AppClose

 |Attenuating score (improves UVA score by 10%)||Additional protection against UVA induced damage||anti-oxidants protect against UVA induced radiation damage|

-The absorbance spectra for titanium dioxide and zinc oxide vary based on the size of the particle.
-Companies are not required to provide particle size information on package labels, leaving EWG with little information to determine the size and properties of the specific mineral ingredients used (FOE 2009, FDA 2007).
-EWG based the absorbance spectra on an average of the most likely particle sizes found products containing titanium dioxide and zinc oxide.
+The absorbance spectra for titanium dioxide and zinc oxide vary according to the size of the particle.
+Companies are not required to provide particle size information on package labels, leaving EWG with little information to use in determining the size and properties of the specific mineral ingredients used (FOE 2009, FDA 2007).
+EWG based the absorbance spectra on an average of the most likely particle sizes found in products containing titanium dioxide and zinc oxide.
 The information was based on our review of particle size and surface coatings for zinc oxide and titanium dioxide found on the company websites of sunscreen manufacturers and formulators.

-When the shortest dimension of the primary particles of titanium dioxide is 15 nm, it appears transparent on skin, but at 35-60 nm it becomes opaque (Schlossman 2005).
-All information we have amassed about 10 different titanium dioxide suppliers indicated primary particle sizes of 10-35 nm.
-Without clear regulatory guidelines, manufacturers and product formulators can claim they are using or not using nanoparticles without providing information to back up that claim.
-We assume that all UV attenuation-grade titanium dioxide sunscreens that appear clear on the skin use titanium dioxide with a mean primary particle size of 15-35 nm in the shortest dimension.
+When the shortest dimension of the primary particles of titanium dioxide is 15 nm, it appears transparent on skin, but at 35 to 60 nm, it becomes opaque (Schlossman 2005).
+All information we have amassed from about 10 different titanium dioxide suppliers indicated primary particle sizes of 10 to 35 nm.
+Without clear regulatory guidelines, manufacturers and product formulators can claim they are or are not using nanoparticles without providing information to back up those claims.
+We assume that all UV attenuation-grade titanium dioxide sunscreens that appear clear on the skin use titanium dioxide with a mean primary particle size of 15 to 35 nm in the shortest dimension.